stackbuilders/assertive-ts/docs/jest-tutorial.md

 }
 ```

-Let's write our first test inside the `tests` directory.
-Make sure to import the `expect` function from the assertive-ts module.
+Now let's write a test for that function.
+Make sure to import `expect` from the `@stackbuilders/assertive-ts` module.

 *tests/mathUtils.test.ts*
 ```typescript